New larger high-end iMac tipped to arrive next year

-For those who held out on buying the brand new and excellent M1 iMac in hopes of a pro model will need to wait a little longer.
-That is, if a new rumor is to be believed.
+Those who held out on buying the new iMac 2021 in the hope that a pro model will arrive soon may need to wait a little longer, if a new rumor is to be believed.

-The source, user Dylandkt on Twitter, says that while Apple will have new M1X-powered Mac products to show off later this year.
-Unfortunately, a larger, more powerful iMac won't be among them.
-He continues that Apple's doing this in the hope of avoiding the models competing for attention, and that it's also had its hand forced due to delays in product launches.
-Some of the delays have likely been forced by the ongoing chip shortage caused by the Covid-19 pandemic.
+Regular tipster Dylandkt on Twitter claims that while Apple will have new M1X-powered Mac products to show off later this year, a larger, more powerful iMac unfortunately won't be among them.
+Apparently, Apple is doing this in the hope of avoiding the models competing for attention, and that it's also had its hand forced due to delays in product launches.

 - Apple iMac 2021 review (24-inch)